 Instructions

-- Peel the sweet potatoes and slice them into rounds.
-Cut each large round in half for even cooking.
+- Wash and peel the sweet potatoes, then slice them into rounds.
+Cut each large round in half so the pieces cook evenly.

-- Place the chopped sweet potatoes into a pot and cover with water.
-Set the pot over high heat.
-Once the water comes to a boil, add a pinch of salt, reduce heat to medium-low, cover with a lid, and simmer for 15 to 20 minutes.
-Check for doneness by piercing with a knife or fork — they should be tender.
+- Put the sweet potatoes in a pot and cover with water.
+Set over high heat and bring to the boil, then add a pinch of salt.
+Reduce the heat to medium-low, cover with a lid, and simmer for 15 to 20 minutes, until a knife or fork slides in easily.

-- Drain the water completely.
-Return the sweet potatoes to the pot.
-Add the butter and pour in the cream.
-Use a potato masher to mash everything together until the mixture becomes smooth and silky.
+- Drain the water completely and return the sweet potatoes to the pot.
+Add the butter and the single cream, then mash with a potato masher until smooth and silky.

-- Add nutmeg, brown sugar, and black pepper.
-Stir thoroughly to combine.
-Taste and adjust salt if necessary.
-Serve warm.
+- Stir in the nutmeg, brown sugar and black pepper until well combined.
+Taste and adjust the salt if needed, then serve warm.

 Notes

-- Cutting the potatoes into small pieces helps reduce boiling time and ensures even texture.
+- Cutting the potatoes into small, even pieces shortens the boiling time and helps the mash come out smooth.

-- Make sure to drain all the water — leftover water can make your mash watery and bland.
+- Drain the potatoes thoroughly — any leftover water will make the mash thin and bland.

-- A potato masher works better than a blender, which can make mash gluey.
+- Stick to a potato masher rather than a blender, which overworks the starch and turns the mash gluey.

-- Resting the mash for 5 minutes before serving allows flavours to settle and texture to firm up.
+- Let the mash rest for about 5 minutes before serving so the flavours settle and the texture firms up.